 - Coconut Lime Grilled Chicken from Family Food on the Table

 - Mix all ingredients in a small measuring cup or bowl.
 Pour over chicken in a baking dish or a zip-top bag.
-Place in fridge and marinate for 4 hours or longer.
+Place in fridge and marinate for up to 4 hours.

 - When ready to grill, remove chicken from marinade, letting excess drip off, and grill over medium heat until cooked through (165°F internal temperature).
 Let rest five minutes before serving.

-- If using marinade for more chicken, I recommend increasing the salt to at least 1 1/4 teaspoon.
+- If using marinade for larger amounts of chicken, I recommend increasing the salt to at least 1 1/4 teaspoon.